 Are you being hounded by a debt collector for an old debt you thought was written off years ago?
-If so, it is likely you are being contacted by a scavenger debt collector, which is a company that purchases older, mostly noncollectable debt for a tiny fraction of its value.
+If so, you are likely being contacted by a scavenger debt collector, which is a company that purchases older, mostly noncollectable debt for a tiny fraction of its value.
 Scavenger debt collectors are notorious for using illegal and unethical methods to collect 'time-barred' debt.

 This doesn't mean that a creditor cannot file suit against you after the statute of limitations has expired; however, if a creditor or debt collector does file suit, you can ask the judge to dismiss the suit on the grounds that the statute of limitations has expired.
 In fact, if the statute of limitations is about to run on debt you owe, don't be surprised if you suddenly hear from a collection agency threatening to sue if you don't pay immediately.

 If a debt collector contacts you regarding an old debt, do not admit that you owe the debt and do not agree to make any payments.
 Simply tell them that the 'statute of limitations has run on this debt and do not contact me again'.
 If they continue contacting you, send them a certified letter, return receipt requested, telling them not to contact you about the debt again.
 Remember -- DO NOT ADMIT THAT YOU OWE THE DEBT, DO NOT AGREE TO PAY THE DEBT, AND DO NOT AGREE TO SEND ANY MONEY TO THEM.
 If you do, then the statute of limitations might start running all over again, giving them the legal right to sue you.

 Call us for more information on our Credit Repair Services and Home Loan Lending options.